Fast-growing series are transcendental: Introduction

 \section{Introduction}

-Fix a field $K$, and consider the ring of formal power series $K[[z]]$ over $K$.
-For $C(z) = C$ a power series in $K[[z]]$, we write $\parent{C}_n$ for the $n$th coefficient of $C$, or $C_n$ if no confusion arises.
-Throughout this paper, indices of series and sequences are always nonnegative.
+For $C(z) = C$ a power series in $\bbC[[z]]$, we write $\parent{C}_n$ for the $n$th coefficient of $C$, or $C_n$ if no confusion arises.
+Throughout this paper, indices of series and sequences are always nonnegative unless otherwise noted.

-Suppose we are given a ring $R \subseteq K[[z]]$ and a power series $X \in K[[z]]$.
+Suppose we are given a ring $R \subseteq \bbC[[z]]$ and a power series $X \in \bbC[[z]]$.
 It is natural to ask what relationship $R$ bears to $X$.
 For instance, we may ask whether $X$ is algebraic or transcendental over $R$.
-(Recall that $X$ is \defi{algebraic} over $R$ if there is a nonzero polynomial $F(t) \in R[t]$ such that $F(X) = 0$, and $X$ is \defi{transcendental} over $R$ otherwise.)
+(Recall that $X$ is \defi{algebraic} over $R$ if there is a nonzero polynomial $F(T) \in R[T]$ such that $F(X) = 0$, and $X$ is \defi{transcendental} over $R$ otherwise.)

 Transcendental elements are useful building blocks in the theory of commutative rings.
 Indeed, $X$ is transcendental over $R$ precisely if the ring $R[X]$ satisfies the following universal property: for every $R$-algebra $S$, and every element $x \in S$, there is a unique $R$-algebra morphism $f : R[X] \to S$ such that $f(X) = x$.
 But if $X$ is not transcendental over $R$, our options for $f(X)$ are sharply curtailed.
 For instance, if $X \not\in R$ but $X^2 \in R$, then an $R$-algebra morphism $f : R[X] \to S$ must map $X$ to a square root of $X^2$ in $S$; any other series algebraic over $R$ is subject to similar restrictions.